ben-xD/ably-cloudflare-workers/README.md

 - Install wrangler CLI from [here](https://developers.cloudflare.com/workers/cli-wrangler/install-update) or just run `npm i @cloudflare/wrangler -g
 ​`.
 - Then `wrangler login`
-- `wrangler secret put -e test ABLY_PRIVATE_API_KEY`, then enter your API key
 - `cp example.wrangler.toml wrangler.toml` and update the details in `wrangler.toml` based on the comments.
+For example, you need to update the account id, zone id, API key.
 - Build and upload the worker files to Cloudflare to test, using: `npm run preview`

 # Modified from [`workers-typescript-template`](https://github.com/cloudflare/worker-typescript-template)